Understanding Your Employees: Spotlight on Millennials

 What is a Millennial?

-The most cut-and-dry identifier of someone in the Millennial generation is that they were born between 1978 and 2002.
+The most straightforward identifier of someone in the Millennial generation is that they were born between 1980 and 2000.
 Attitudinal and behavioral tendencies generally observed in this generation include:

 • Prolonged adolescence